elastic/integrations/packages/journald/docs/README.md

 The journald input is available on Linux systems with `systemd` installed.

-An example event for `../` looks as following:
+An example event looks as follows:

 ```json
 {